OctopusDeploy/blog/blog/2020-07/creating-an-octopus-deploy-step-template/index.md

 ## Next time

 I mentioned that I wanted this step to cover all the deploy parameters and be usable by others.
-I will submit this step to the [Octopus Deploy Library](https://library.octopus.com) in a future post.
+Read my next post, [Contributing a step template to the Octopus Deploy Community Library](https://octopus.com/blog/contributing-a-step-template-to-the-octopus-deploy-community-library), to learn how I submit this step to the [Octopus Deploy Library](https://library.octopus.com).